 German Possessive Adjectives (Possessive Adjektive)

 Possessive adjectives, also known as possessive determiners, indicate ownership or association.
-In both German and English, possessive adjectives are an essential part of the everyday language.
+In both German and English, possessive adjectives are essential components of everyday language.
 This lesson will guide you through the use of possessive adjectives in German.

 Understanding Possessive Adjectives and Pronouns in German